TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

    hide << inactive >> stereotype

-Guide the user to all four aspects of the TYPO3 extension, which is usually hosted on both TER and Packagist, by configuring:
+Guide the user to all four aspects of the TYPO3 extension, which is usually distributed on both TER and Packagist, by configuring:

 #. :ref:`user-round-trip-documentation-aspect`
 #. :ref:`user-round-trip-vcs-repository-aspect`